Angelina Jolie and Salma Hayek in the superhero movie “The Eternal”: new shots

 – told Jolie about filming in “The Eternals”.

 I was shocked!
-Imagine that at the age of 50, a director calls you, who makes you crazy, and says: “You will become a superheroine!”– shared her emotions from cooperation with Zhao Hayek, who played in “The Eternals” the spiritual leader of superheroes named Ajak.
+Imagine that at the age of 50, a director calls you, who makes you crazy, and says: “You will become a superheroine!”– shared her emotions from cooperation with Zhao Hayek, who played the spiritual leader of superheroes named Ajak in “The Eternals”.

 Salma Hayek as Ajak